Keele University parking FAQs

 As parking is limited on the campus, the University operates a needs based application process.
 This ensures that students with the greatest need for a car on campus are able to park on site.
 This applies to students who live on and off campus.
 You can check if you are eligible for a permit here.

 If you are not eligible for a parking permit, then we recommend that you don't bring your car to campus,

 There is a good public transport service available.
 If you have to bring your car, then you must park in a Pay & Display car park and pay the appropriate fee.
-Please note it is a 4hr max stay costing £4 and parking in the local area is very limited.

 No one is allocated a parking space on campus, however the number of permits issued is in consideration of the number of spaces available.